UBCSailbot/raye-local-pathfinding/README.md

 # Python planning code

 The main planning code in python can be found in `python/planner.py`.
 This code is meant to provide a baseline for the C++ implementation.
+When finished, this program will return a path based on the following parameters:

+- Measured wind from sensors
+- Other AIS-enabled ships are considered obstacles
+- Heading
+- GPS location
+- Output from global path planner
+- Heel angle

+The local planner will be run on an on-demand basis and the output will be fed into the sailbot's MPC controller.

 # Ubuntu OMPL Docker for mac
 A docker container for running the Open Motion Planning Library (with GUI) on Mac OS in an Ubuntu environment.